joanms/halloween-hackathon/README.md

 # Enchanted Skeleton
-This is a website for a band named Enchanted Skeleton.
+This is a website for a band named Enchanted Skeleton, created as a team effort for a Halloween Hackathon.

 # Design
 The wireframes for the site can be viewed [here](https://balsamiq.cloud/seqinpb/poikplj).